EgorBodnar/EgorBodnar/README.md

 QA Automation Lead / SDET / QA Automation Architect
 ---------------------------------------------------
+📅 <em>If you want to chat with me, schedule a short 30-minute meeting [here](https://calendly.com/d/ysc-fmn-ydv/chat-with-egor-30-minute-meeting)</em>.

  I am an enthusiastic and versatile Automation QA professional with extended experience in testing web and mobile apps and good knowledge of ATQA technologies, frameworks, and modern CI/CD and ATQA processes with the skills of automating testing of back-end and front-end of high-loaded systems.